eriklindebratt/theremin/README.md

 # fuffr-theremin

-A basic theremin for iOS, using the Fuffr JS SDK.
+A basic theremin for iOS using the Fuffr JS SDK – and Leap Motion, built during a hack day at @doberman.